Design a Data Model in Power BI

 Configure the Region table

-In this task, you’ll configure the Region table.
+In this task, you’ll configure the Region table with a hierarchy and updated categories.

 1. In the Region table, create a hierarchy named Regions, with the following three levels: